 Patients with chronic HBV infection should be screened every 6 to 12 mo for hepatocellular cancer with ultrasonography and serum α-fetoprotein measurement, although the cost-effectiveness of this practice is debated.
-(See also the Cochrane review abstract on alpha-fetoprotein and/or liver ultrasonography for liver cancer screening in patients with chronic hepatitis B.) Patients with chronic HCV infection should be similarly screened only if cirrhosis is present.
+(See also the Cochrane review abstract on alpha-fetoprotein and/or liver ultrasonography for liver cancer screening in patients with chronic hepatitis B.) Patients with chronic HCV infection should be similarly screened only if advanced fibrosis or cirrhosis is present.

 Prognosis is highly variable.
 Chronic hepatitis caused by a drug often regresses completely when the causative drug is withdrawn.
 Without treatment, cases caused by HBV can resolve (uncommon), progress rapidly, or progress slowly to cirrhosis over decades.
 Resolution often begins with a transient increase in disease severity and results in seroconversion from hepatitis B e antigen (HBeAg) to antibody to hepatitis B e antigen (anti-HBe).
 Coinfection with HDV causes the most severe form of chronic HBV infection; without treatment, cirrhosis develops in up to 70% of patients.
 Untreated chronic hepatitis due to HCV causes cirrhosis in 20 to 30% of patients, although development may take decades.
 Chronic autoimmune hepatitis usually responds to therapy but sometimes causes progressive fibrosis and eventual cirrhosis.